tanjawi-code/Teacher-App/README.md

 - Add database support (MySQl).
 - Improve the project by using **JavaFx** instead of swing.
 - Add multi-language support (Localization).
-- Add sittings to the program.
+- Add settings to the program.
 - Add multi-classes, and multi-levels.
 ---
 ## **The developer**
 - **Name** : [private name].
 - **Github** : [https://github.com/tanjawi-code].
-- *Version* : 2.4.2
+- *Version* : 2.5.2